livewire/docs/source/docs/prefetching.blade.md

 section: content
 ---

 Livewire offers the ability to "prefetch" the result of an action on mouseover.
+Toggling display content is a common use case.

+@warning
-This is useful for cases when an action DOES NOT (like writing to session or database) perform side effects, and you want a little extra performance.
-Toggling content is a common use case.
+This is useful for cases when an action DOES NOT (like writing to session or database) perform side effects.
+If the action you are "pre-fetching" has side-effects, the side-effects will be unpredictably executed.
+@endwarning

 Add the `prefetch` modifier to an action to enable this behavior: